 Solomon Islands is a member of the United Nations, Commonwealth, South Pacific Commission, South Pacific Forum, International Monetary Fund, and the European Economic Community/African, Caribbean, Pacific Group (EEC/ACP)/(Lome Convention).

 U.S.-SOLOMON ISLANDS RELATIONS

 The United States and Solomon Islands established diplomatic relations following its independence on July 7, 1978.
-U.S. representation is handled by the United States Embassy at Port Moresby where the Ambassador is resident.
+U.S. representation is handled by the U.S. Embassy at Port Moresby where the ambassador is resident.
 In recognition of the close ties forged between the United States and the people of the Solomon Islands during World War II, the U.S. Congress financed the construction of the Solomon Islands Parliament building.
-There are approximately 95 American citizens residing permanently in Solomon Islands.
+There are about 95 American citizens residing permanently in Solomon Islands.